upperlinecode/CS-and-the-City-Curriculum/react/react-apis.md

 ```
 > Note: you can use `setState` within the `componentDidMount` method to update any state variables

+- More on [Using `async await` in React](https://www.valentinog.com/blog/await-react/), including troubleshooting

 ## NYC Open Data APIs

 ![NYC Open Data Portal](./img/nyc-open-data.png)